Organize Your Office for Maximum Productivity

 5 Tips to Design an Office That Helps You Work Efficiently and Effectively

-Recent research suggests that a messy desk is a sign of creativity and doesn’t necessarily impact productivity.
+Research presented at the American Psychological Association suggests that a messy desk is a sign of creativity, and doesn’t necessarily impact productivity.
 On the other hand, for some, messiness on the outside is representative of what’s going on on the inside.
 The truth is organization isn’t about neat piles and a label for everything.
 It’s about setting up your office in a way that allows for productivity and doesn’t hinder work, whether that means a messy or clean desk.

 Here are five tips for organizing your home office to maximize productivity.